Lactarius: Ecology

 Lactarius species are considered late-stage colonizers, that means, they are generally not present in early-colonizing vegetation, but establish in later phases of succession.
 However, species symbiotic with early colonizing trees, such as L. pubescens with birch, will rather occur in early stages.
 Several species have preferences regarding soil pH and humidity, which will determine the habitats in which they occur.

 Edibility

 Several Lactarius species are edible.
 L. deliciosus notably ranks among the most highly valued mushrooms in the Northern hemisphere, while opinions vary on the taste of other species, such as L. indigo or L. deterrimus.
 Several species are reported to be regularly collected for food in Russia, Tanzania and Hunan, China.
-Some Lactarius are considered toxic, for example L. turpis, which contains a mutagenic compound, or L. helvus.
+Some Lactarius are considered toxic, for example L. turpis, which contains the mutagenic compound necatorin, or L. helvus.
 There are, however, no deadly poisonous mushrooms in the genus.
 Bitter or peppery species, for example L. torminosus, are generally not considered edible, at least raw, but are nevertheless consumed in some regions, e.g. in Finland.
 Some small, fragrant species, such as the "candy caps", are sometimes used as flavoring.

 L. deliciosus is one of the few ectomycorrhizal mushrooms that has been successfully cultivated.